JMsand/heightmapGenerator/README.md

 # heightmapGenerator
 Configurable image generator using perlin noise.
 Generates png files with fractallike noise which can be used for terrain maps/textures

-REQUIRES
+<h2>REQUIRES</h2>
 Node version 5.0.0

 INSTALLATION:
-1. 'npm install' in directory.
+- 'npm install' in directory.

 USAGE:
-1. Edit generate.json to your preferred settings
+- Edit generate.json to your preferred settings
-2. 'node generate.js' which will generate a image in the same directory
+- 'node generate.js' which will generate a image in the same directory

 CONFIG:
 generate.json contains these settings